byt3bl33d3r/MITMf/README.md

 Framework for Man-In-The-Middle attacks

-This tool is completly based on sergio-proxy https://code.google.com/p/sergio-proxy/ and is an attempt to revive and update the project.
+This tool is completely based on sergio-proxy https://code.google.com/p/sergio-proxy/ and is an attempt to revive and update the project.

 So far the most significant changes have been: